CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# January, 25, 2020
+ In this update a few new things have been added.
+Firstly, Entities are now rendered based on their z position, or depth, textures have added implementation for making proper use of their dynamic memory portion, and only entities that are on screen will be rendered to the frame.

+ Starting with entities being rendered based on their z positon.
+You can think of an entities z position being how much they pop out of the screen.
+As such entities with a higher z position will be rendered on top of entities with a lower z position.
+An additional part to add that rendering flags have been added for static foreground and background textures (foreground and background textures that don't change position with a moving view port).
+These rendering flags have not been completely implemented and will be further expanded upon in a later update.

+ The texture class now has a copy constructor and overloaded assignment operator to prevent issues with the dynamically allocated member SDL_Texture.

+ Finally a bit of logic has been added to the render function to only draw entities that would show on screen.
+ This change should not have any visual impact but in theory speeds up the rendering time as the engine no longer renders entities that wouldn't show on screen anyways.

+ For the next update I will likely add implementation to background and foreground textures, and may also implement custom binding readings.

 # January, 23, 2020
  Very small update today.
 I have fixed another memory leak in the CR-Engine.
 This time it appears that there are no